actions/dependency-review-action/docs/examples.md

           config-file: 'github/octorepo/dependency-review-config.yml@main'
 ```

-## Using a configuration file from a external repository with a personal access token
+## Using a configuration file from an external repository with a personal access token

 The following example will use a configuration file from an external private GtiHub repository to configure the action.